a01752785/incidentes-atizapan/Backend/NotificationService/README.md

 The is the microservice that interacts with Firebase to send notifications to the app users.

 ## API Usage
-Tha service will listen on the selected port with th URL _http://HOST:PORT/addMessage_
+The service will listen on the selected port with th URL _http://HOST:PORT/addMessage_

 ### Body Paramaters
 The API expects a JSON like this :